B2. Rendering

 (Albedo): The primary color and surface detail.
 Think of it as “paint on a surface.”
 Used for most visual appearances.Normal Map

-: Simulates bumps and fine surface details like scratches, tread patterns, weld seams, or brushed metal.Metallic Map
+: Simulates bumps and fine surface details like scratches, tread patterns, weld seams, or brushed metal.Height Map

 : Dictates which parts of the object act metallic vs. non-metallic.
 Black = non-metal, white = metal.Smoothness/Roughness Map